Efficient Large Language Models: A Survey: Model-Centric Methods

 \subsection{Efficient Pre-Training}

-As shown in Table~\ref{tab:gpus}, pre-training LLMs incurs high costs.
-Efficient pre-training aims to enhance the efficiency and reduce the cost of the LLM pre-training process.
-As summarized in Figure~\ref{fig:efficient training}, efficient pre-training techniques can be grouped into four categories: mixed precision acceleration, scaling models, initialization techniques, and optimization strategies.
+As shown in Table~\ref{tab:gpus}, pre-training LLMs incurs significant costs.
+Efficient pre-training techniques focus on reducing the costs of the LLM pre-training process in terms of compute resources, training time, memory and energy consumption.
+As summarized in Figure~\ref{fig:efficient training}, enhancing the efficiency of pre-training can be achieved through different and complementary techniques, including mixed precision acceleration, scaling models, initialization techniques, training optimizers, and system-level pre-training efficiency optimization.

 \tikzstyle{my-box}=[ rectangle, draw=hidden-draw, rounded corners, text opacity=1, minimum height=1.5em, minimum width=5em, inner sep=2pt, align=center, fill opacity=.5, line width=0.8pt, ] \tikzstyle{leaf}=[my-box, minimum height=1.5em, fill=hidden-pink!80, text=black, align=left,font= , inner xsep=2pt, inner ysep=4pt, line width=0.8pt, ]